Author Archives: Andrew Kukla

 We don’t’ need Easter if Jesus doesn’t die.

-We don’t need Easter if Rome isn’t a problem.
+We don’t need Easter if the powers and principalities of Rome and Temple cults aren’t a problem.

 We don’t need Easter if there aren’t hungry people on the street.